-of public key cryptosystems.
-In Section III, previous proposals together with their problems are reviewed.
-Our immunization methods are illustrated in Section IV, by three public key cryptosystems based on the intractability of computing discrete logarithms in finite fields.
-This is followed by an analysis of security of the cryptosystems in Section V. Section VI is concerned with two other issues, namely, applications of the immunization methods to public key cryptosystems based on other intractable problems, such as the problem of factoring large composite numbers, and the addition of information authentication capability to the three cryptosystems.
-Finally, Section VII presents some concluding remarks.
+In Section 2, we summarize various types of possible attack to cryptosystems and introduce a formal definition for security of public key cryptosystems.
+In Section 3 previous proposals together with their problems are reviewed.
+Our immunization methods are illustrated in Section 4, by three public key cryptosystems based on the intractability of computing discrete logarithms in finite fields.
+This is followed by an analysis of security of the cryptosystems in Section 5.
+Section 6 is concerned with two other issues, namely applications of the immunization methods to public key cryptosystems based on other intractable problems, such as the problem of factoring large composite numbers, and the addition of information authentication capability to the three cryptosystems.
+Finally Section 7 presents some concluding remarks.